Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Problem formulation and the MMSE orientation estimator

 where the expectation is taken over the posterior density \eqref{eq:posterior_pose}.
-Notably, $\hat{g}_{\s{MMSE}}$ may not be a valid rotation operator in general.
-Thus, we use the orthogonal Procrustes procedure to obtain a valid rotation, as discussed next.
-We refer to the estimator obtained through this procedure also as $\hat{g}_{\s{MMSE}}$, provided it causes no misunderstanding.
-We summarize the numerical procedure for calculating the MMSE estimator for rotation estimation in Algorithm \ref{alg:mmseEstimator}.
+Here we denote the estimator as $\hat{g}_{\s{MMSE}}$, since minimizing the squared chordal distance is equivalent to minimizing the entrywise mean-square error between the two $3\times 3$ rotation matrices.
+Alternative distance measures, such as the geodesic distance on $\s{SO}(3)$ discussed earlier, could certainly be considered.
+In this work, however, we focus on the chordal distance, primarily because it admits a particularly convenient derivation of the associated Bayes estimator, as shown below, thereby offering both computational efficiency and interpretability.
+Importantly, these Bayes estimators are generally distinct from both the MLE and MAP estimators—even under a uniform prior—since it minimizes the posterior expected loss rather than selecting the most probable rotation.

+To compute $\hat{g}_{\s{MMSE}}$, we begin by noting that it is defined over the manifold $\s{SO}(3)$.
+In general, directly solving the optimization problem on a non-Euclidean manifold is challenging.
+To address this, we first relax the optimization domain to the ambient Euclidean space $\mathbb{R}^{3\times 3}$, which leads to the following intermediate estimator:

+Here, since we naturally represent $g \in \s{SO}(3)$ as a $3\times 3$ rotation matrix, the expectation (or integral) can be interpreted directly in this matrix representation, yielding a $3\times 3$ matrix as the posterior mean matrix\footnote{More generally, if one works with different representations of $\s{SO}(3)$, or interprets the expectation as acting on operators (as in Proposition~\ref{thm:relationBetweenMMSEandEM}), the resulting estimator may take different forms.}.
+However, $\hat g_{\s{relax}}$ does not, in general, lie in $\s{SO}(3)$ and hence may not be a valid rotation operator.
+To obtain a feasible solution on the manifold, we subsequently apply the \textit{orthogonal Procrustes} procedure to project $\hat g_{\s{relax}}$ back onto $\s{SO}(3)$, as discussed next.

-\paragraph{Orthogonal Procrustes.} It is important to note that $\hat{g}_{\s{MMSE}}$, as defined in \eqref{eqn:mmseEstimator}, is not necessarily a valid operator in $\s{SO}(3)$.
-Consequently, to obtain a valid rotation operator, given a matrix~$A$, the objective is to find a matrix representation $\Omega \in \s{SO}(3)$ that is closest to matrix $A$ in terms of the Frobenius norm metric by solving
+Given a matrix $A$, to obtain a valid rotation matrix we seek $\Omega \in \s{SO}(3)$ that is closest to $A$ in the Frobenius norm:

-This problem is called the Orthogonal Procrustes in the linear algebra literature and it solved efficiently by singular value decomposition (SVD) of the matrix $A$~\cite{gower2004procrustes}.
-In particular, given the SVD of $A$, represented by $U \Sigma V^\sT$, the solution can be expressed as \( U \Sigma' V^\sT \), where \( \Sigma' \) is derived from \( \Sigma \) by setting the smallest singular value to \( \det(UV^\sT) \) and all other singular values to 1, so that the determinant of the solution is guaranteed to be positive as desired.
+This optimization problem is known as the \textit{Orthogonal Procrustes} problem in the linear algebra literature.
+It can be solved efficiently using the singular value decomposition (SVD) of $A$~\cite{gower2004procrustes}.
+Concretely, given a matrix $A\in\mathbb{R}^{3\times 3}$ (in our case $A=\hat{g}_{\mathrm{relax}}$), compute its singular value decomposition